open/close all folders

 - Family-Unfriendly Death: They seemingly burn to death.
 It's not that graphic, but it's still pretty unnerving.
 Albeit it seems more likely they were simply driven away.

 - Greater-Scope Villain: "A Hearth's Warming Tail" further confirms them to be this to Equestria as a whole.
 They are a seemingly eternal and implacable force that will destroy all life in Equestria should the ponies ever give them the opportunity to.

 - Harmless Freezing: Only in a sense.
 That is their ultimate freezing attempt on the Equestrian founders does not appear to be painful or necessarily fatal, their initial victims continuing to argue without even noticing it.
 However this may cross into A Fate Worse Than Death territory as their victims could be frozen, continuing to feel the hatred they felt at the time and thus continuing to feed the Windigos, unable to do or feel anything else.

-- An Ice Person: They can freeze entire countries.
+- An Ice Person: They can summon blizzards and cause terrible winters, which can freeze entire countries over.

 - It Can Think: They're strongly implied, mostly in the Hearth's Warming Pageant, to be sentient and capable of thought.
 Despite this, they cannot be reasoned with by ponies.